intentor/adic/README.md

 ### Single context root for all scenes

-The game uses a single game root for all scenes.
+The game uses a single context root for all scenes.
 In this strategy, all bindings are recreated each time a scene is loaded.

 It's useful for games that use a single scene or when the recreation of the bindings is not an issue.
 This is the default strategy, as seem on <a href="#quick-start">Quick start</a>.